 Deployed first as an operator and then team leader, he conducted covert counter-terrorist operations (intelligence and security) in some of the most politically sensitive and hostile environments in the world.
 Kevin rose within the Ministry of Defence to the position of Chief of Security and latterly Senior Cyber Intelligence Executive at Government Communication Headquarters, better known as GCHQ.

 Through his current role at J.P.
 Morgan, Kevin was able to tell pupils about the sophisticated techniques used by the ‘bad guys’, as he put it, to steal the bank’s assets or destabilise their operations.
 Pupils were gripped by his first-hand accounts and incredible experiences.

 When one pupil asked, “What is the most scared you have ever been?”, he replied, “Right now talking to you!”, which seems remarkable considering his distinguished and, at times, perilous career.

-Kevin reflected that he thoroughly enjoyed his time at King’s, not taking the traditional route to university, but instead joining the army to complete his qualifications.
+Kevin reflected that he thoroughly enjoyed his time at King’s.
+After leaving, he didn’t take the traditional route to university, but instead joining the army to complete his qualifications.
 He encouraged all pupils interested in the armed forces, or in pursuing a technology career, to aim as high as possible but always have an escape route – perhaps a nod to his years as a soldier.